-St. William Chapel (Located in Copley Hall)
+Servant of God Sr. Thea Bowman Chapel of St. William (Located in Copley Hall)

 St. William Chapel comfortably seats 125 wedding party members and guests in chairs.
 The center aisle of the chapel is 20 feet in length.
 The chapel may be reserved for ceremonies of any faith.
-Access St. William’s via Copley Hall’s main entrance.
+Access St. William via Copley Hall’s main entrance.

 The chapels are all wheelchair accessible.

 Step 1: Review Georgetown University’s Guidelines for Marriage

 Engaged couples interested in marrying at Georgetown University are first asked to review GU’s Guidelines for Marriage.
 Should couples have additional questions after reading the guidelines, they can contact the Weddings Coordinator by email at email@example.com.

 Dahlgren and Sr. Thea Bowman Chapels are available for weddings of the following affiliates within the Georgetown University community: